guillec/api_problem/README.md

 - application/api-problem+json
 - application/api-problem+xml

-This gem installs a generator for your project
+This gem also installs a generator for your project

     rail g api_problem bad_token_error